nilostolte/SVGPathParser/README.md

 ## SVG generation
 The code (source code and compiled executable a.exe) implements an application that needs inline input arguments to be executed correctly.
 According to the parameters supplied, it will print on the console a complete SVG path command, either in absolute coordinates or in relative coordinates (using "-r" - see [below](https://github.com/nilostolte/SVGPathParser/tree/main#application-parameters)).
 The SVG generated is optimized substituting "l" or "L" commands by "h", "H", "V" or "v" commands when appropriate, and further optimized when either of these commands would not change the current point (as for example, "h0" or "v0").
 In this case they are ignored, since they are equivalent to no operations.
 The program also eliminates spaces between commands, since this allows to save space.

 Notice that in the relative coordinates mode the first path command is always an "M" which supplies the initial coordinates of the path in absolute coordinates.
 This allows the path to be placed at the coordinates declared there, whereas all the other elements of the path will follow flawlessly, since they are all in relative coordinates.
-Even if the first command in a path is "m" it will always be interpreted as an "M" commands according to [W3C SVG standard](https://www.w3.org/TR/SVG2/paths.html#PathDataMovetoCommands).
+Even if the first command in a path is "m" it will always be interpreted as an "M" command according to [W3C SVG standard](https://www.w3.org/TR/SVG2/paths.html#PathDataMovetoCommands).

 The source code generates traces when DEBUG is defined.
 It also generates numbers in full float precision when VERBOSE is defined, otherwise all results are truncated to a maximum of 3 digits after the decimal point.